 PRP Therapy is just that, it’s a therapy – a course of treatments to improve the elasticity of the skin.
 Because collagen repair doesn’t happen overnight, it takes a series of treatments, over about six to eight weeks, and it can take up to three months for your body to really create enough collagen to see results.
 But the good news?
 The results can last up to two years!

-PRP therapy can treat baldness
+PRP therapy can treat hair loss

 Why I think PRP Therapy is so amazing